You are here

 There are many different types of boards involved in mental health and substance use issues: advocacy and professional group boards, interagency coordination boards, governing boards of community and private providers, and state and regional planning and advisory boards.

-Examples of effective stakeholder participation include: Mental health planning and advisory councils which are mandated by federal law.
-These councils are good example of the type of stakeholder participation advocated by MHA, although improvement is needed to meet the goals of meaningful stakeholder participation on these councils.
+The mental and behavioral health planning and advisory councils that are mandated by federal law are excellent models of stakeholder participation, although improvement is needed to meet the goals of meaningful stakeholder participation on some of these councils.
 Governing boards of local community mental health centers and clinics and county mental health and substance use agencies are another example, where again, improvement is needed to achieve this goal.
 Specifically, councils and boards need training and resources to increase stakeholder participation, especially participation of consumers of mental health and substance use services and their families.
 MHA urges professional associations as well as private providers of mental health and substance use services to embrace this goal as well and to provide ample opportunities for informal as well as formal stakeholder participation in their educational programs and professional meetings, and in the planning, delivery and evaluation of the mental health and substance use services.
 Increased stakeholder participation is the most realistic antidote to the perennial problems of absorption in parochial concerns and disconnection from the consumers, families and communities that councils, boards and professionals serve.

 The essential components of effective stakeholder participation are:

 - Broad representation of stakeholders: consumers, families, families of young children, advocacy groups, and the non-provider public;

 - A fair and open selection process;

 - On-going logistical support and needed respite care;